From Dominance To Duchenne, Here Are 12 Kinds Of Smiles & What Each Means

 Think of these smiles as the somewhat strained, usually no-tooth smile you give a person you pass on the street or make eye contact with.
 While they're not necessarily the most genuine, Matsumoto notes they play an important role as a common courtesy, displaying openness to those around you and general friendliness.

-And lastly, in the aforementioned research by the University of Wisconsin and Queen's University Belfast in Ireland, the third classification of smiles is known as dominance smiles, and they're used to manage social hierarchies and status.
+In the aforementioned research by the University of Wisconsin and Queen's University Belfast in Ireland, the third classification of smiles is known as dominance smiles, and they're used to manage social hierarchies and status.

 In this type of smile, your eyebrows and cheeks are lifted, similar to the Duchenne smile, but the smile itself loses its symmetry and looks more like a smirk or sneer.
 Where Duchenne smiles and even social smiles are considered a sign of pleasantry and positivity, dominance smiles definitely are not.
 They're associated with superiority, condescension, confidence, and boasting.